ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ## Summary

 You have now learned how a script can move and interact with objects within your scene using triggers and custom properties.
 You have also use programming structures like variables, functions, and `if` statements.
-Now you can start designing and coding interactions for your own games!
+Now you can start designing and coding interactions for your own games.

 ### Finished Script